SubothR/api_pro/README.md

 🧠 AI Tools Used
 Cursor AI: Used for enhanced developer experience and faster code generation, refactoring, and AI-assisted debugging.
-Project IDX (from Google) : same as th Cursor AI but free to use.
+Project IDX (from Google) : same as the Cursor AI but free to use.
 It simply made my code even better using their generative ai and much easy to debug the error